The Future of Logistics Is Now

 Artificial Intelligence (AI) and Machine Learning (ML): Data-Driven Decision Making

 Artificial intelligence (AI) is quickly moving to the forefront of logistics innovation.
-AI helps companies forecast demand, find customers, find optimum warehouse locations, allocate transportation assets, and maximize the efficiency of logistics operations.
-Logistics customers as well as providers, benefit from AI-powered customer service tools like Front, which provide virtually instant answers to sometimes highly complex questions, involving real-time data, from multiple TMS, WMS and accounting systems.
+AI helps companies forecast demand, find customers, right-size and find optimum warehouse locations, allocate transportation assets, and maximize the productivity and efficiency of logistics professionals throughout the supply chain.
+Logistics customers as well as providers benefit from AI-powered customer service tools like Front, which give virtually instant answers to sometimes highly complex questions, involving real-time data, from multiple TMS, WMS and accounting systems.

 Vendor Solution: Manhattan Associates offers AI-driven supply chain software that helps businesses make data-backed decisions in real time.